-One tradition I did start with my kids had nothing to do with food.
-In each Easter Basket, besides the basics, they were also given a book.
+One tradition I did start with my kids was that they were each given a book that I had chosen for them.
 When they got a little older and knew their own tastes, they started getting a Barnes & Noble Gift Card so they could pick out their own book.
 They couldn't wait to get to the store and since Spring break was usually happening, we were often there the next day.

-Since I now associated Easter traditions with a new book, I'll be giving away one signed copy of my latest release - THE GHOST & MISS MIRANDA.
+Since I now associated Easter traditions with a new book, I'll be giving away one signed copy of my latest release - TEMPTED BY A GOVERNESS.
 For a chance to win, fill out the Google Form and either follow or friend me on Goodreads.

 If the winner is outside of the US, an ebook will be gifted.